whitelizard/video-codec-js/README.md

 # video-codec-js
 Javascript video codec for the browser.

 Encodes from a video or canvas element into either a string (key frame) or an array (tiles).
-These can then be put in your favorite protocol and sent over a Websocket for instance, for real-time video streaming.
+These can then be put in your favorite protocol and sent over a Websocket connection for instance, for real-time video streaming.

+The Decoder decodes the string/array to display the result in a canvas element.

 ```javascript
 import Encoder from 'video-codec-js/lib/encoder';